RenneJ/hh-infosec-course/h4-etaoin-shrdlu.md

 THAT'B TT.
 KOU'YE AOR OSSTCTAJJK A COQENYEALEY!
 AB KOU BEE, BTMPJE BUNBTTTUTTOA CTPHEYB CAA NE NYOLEA RTTH SYEEUEACK AAAJKBTB.
 BEE KOU AT HTTP://TEYOLAYCTAEA.COM

-From here a person who knows English and knows the sender can substitute correctly.
+From here a person who knows English and knows the sender can substitute easily and very likely correctly.
 E.g. first word is THAT'S and the URl at the end is TEROKARVINEN.COM.

+I wrote a short hard-coded program to help me solve this.
+It's provided in the repository main branch (h4_code.py).

 First run using initial assumptions yields the following: